Wickham Heights

-The Wickham Heights (Alturas Rivadavia) are a rugged chain of mountains on East Falkland in the Falkland Islands.
+The Wickham Heights (Las Alturas Rivadavia) are a rugged chain of mountains on East Falkland in the Falkland Islands that extend from Port William (near Stanley) to Port Sussex on the west coast facing Falkland Sound.
 They include the island group's highest peak, Mount Usborne, Mount Wickham and are partly contiguous with No Man's Land.
-The slopes of Wickham Heights feature numerous stone runs, some of them extending up to 5 km.
+The slopes of Wickham Heights feature numerous stone runs, and whilst they are not unique to the Falkland Islands, the number of runs in such a small geographical area is notable.

 The Wickham Heights are in the northern portion of East Falkland, running east and west, and rising in some places to a height of nearly 2000 ft.
-They form the "spine" of the East Falkland, north of Lafonia.
+They form the "spine" of the East Falkland, separating the hilly part in the north from Lafonia in the south, which barely rises above 45 m.
+The road to Port Louis leaves the Stanley to Darwin Road and goes northward in a narrow gap between Mount Kent in the west, and Two Sisters in the east.